microsoft/vstest-docs/RFCs/0001-Test-Platform-Architecture.md

-Based on test strategy of a product, tests are grouped into various categories as per semantics (the product area they validate), or the phase they run (Developer Machine, Continous Integration or Continous Deployment).
+Based on test strategy of a product, tests are grouped into various categories as per semantics (the product area they validate), or the phase they run (Developer Machine, Continuous Integration or Continuous Deployment).
 Test platform should allow **selection** of tests.
 Various aspects of test execution may need to be **configurable** and shared across a team.
 During test execution, diagnostics from the product should be available as **reporting**.
 The reporting